reflexsoar/reflex-docs/docs/notifications/index.md

 # Notifications

-## Overview

-Notifications and Notification Channels provide a mechanism for ReflexSOAR to communicate with security teams outside of the ReflexSOAR platform.
+**Notifications** and **Notification Channels** provide a mechanism for ReflexSOAR to communicate with security teams outside of the ReflexSOAR platform.

 ## Supported Channels